 At the outset, a brief explanation of some basic terms can facilitate understanding of this book as well as other material related to Islam.
-This preface is limited to essential background information relevant to the book, while many other concepts, such as those of worship and jihad should become clear within the content of the book.
+This preface is limited to essential background information relevant to the book, while many other concepts, such as those of worship and jihad, should become clear within the content of the book.

-Allah - One of the greatest misconceptions about Islam has to do with "Allah", which some non-Muslims assume is a deity other than the God of the Jews and Christians.
-In the Arabic language, "Allah" literally means "The God", and is applicable only to the one true God who created and sustains the heavens and earth.
-It is the same word that all Arabic speaking people, regardless of their religion, use for the supreme being, and is equivalent to the Hebrew "El" or "Elah".
-In English, the difference between "God", meaning the one true God, and "god", meaning any false god, is a capital G. But in Arabic, "Allah" is a proper name as well as a grammatically unique word which cannot be made plural or given a masculine or feminine gender.
+Allah - One of the greatest misconceptions about Islam has to do with "Allah," which some non-Muslims assume is a deity other than the God of the Jews and Christians.
+In the Arabic language, "Allah" is a proper name applicable only to the one true God who created and sustains the heavens and earth.
+It is the same name that all Arabic speaking people, regardless of their religion, use for the supreme being.
+In English, the difference between "God," meaning the one true God, and "god," meaning any false god, is a capital G. But in Arabic, "Allah" is a grammatically unique word which cannot be made plural or given a masculine or feminine gender.
 Therefore, it can never refer to a false god, and Muslims use the name "Allah" for God even when speaking other languages.